Welcome families & guests!

 Lodgings/Hotels

-Hotels in Cambridge and the surrounding area fill up well before Commencement, as many other area universities and colleges hold graduations at the same time.
-We strongly recommend reserving early and, when possible, choosing options with flexible cancellation.
-Harvard Square hotels may be limited or expensive, so consider properties along the MBTA system in Boston, Somerville, Medford, Arlington, or Watertown.
-Harvard is easily reached via the MBTA Red Line, major bus routes, taxis, and ride-share.
+Hotels in Cambridge and nearby areas fill up well before Commencement, as many area colleges and universities hold commencement around the same time.
+Reserve early and, when possible, choose options with flexible cancellation.
+Because Harvard Square hotels may be limited or expensive, consider MBTA-accessible options.

 Aerial View of Harvard Camus along Charles River, Cambridge, MA